Dai Fudong: Life in the United States

 In 1983, Dai went to Columbia University in the United States as a visiting scholar.
 The next year, the Chinese-American architect I. M. Pei, who had just won the Pritzker Prize, used the prize money to establish a scholarship for Chinese architects, and Dai was chosen as the first recipient.
 He spent the $2,000 scholarship travelling around the United States by Greyhound Bus, visiting 32 cities.

 While in the US, Dai wrote President Ronald Reagan to request a reissue of the Legion of Merit medal awarded by President Franklin D. Roosevelt to his father Dai Anlan, which had been destroyed during the Cultural Revolution.
 Having no contact in the US government, he simply addressed the letter to "President Reagan, White House, Washington DC".
-To his surprise, the US Army responded on behalf of the president and reissued the medal accompanied with a certificate.
+To his surprise, the US Army responded on behalf of the president and reissued the medal accompanied by a certificate.
 He later donated the medal and the certificate to the Military Museum of the Chinese People's Revolution.